 In an effort to bridge the information gained from individual structures with network properties of the interactome, Kim, et al., \cite{PMID:17185604} combined the experimentally determined interactome with structural information from the iPfam database to form the structural interaction network (SIN) and were able to obtain a higher-resolution understanding of the selection constraints on the hubs.
-Using structural information, the hubs were classified into different groups based on the number of interfaces utilized for biomolecular complex formation and they showed that the hubs with two or more interfaces are more essential than hubs with one or two interfaces.
-Consistent with this interpretation, hub proteins in PPI network contain a higher fraction of disease-causing mutations on their solvent exposed surface, as compared to non-hub proteins indicating that a larger fraction of a hub’s disease-associated mutations could affect its interactions [18].
+Using structural information, the hubs were classified into different groups based on the number of distinct interfaces utilized for biomolecular complex formation and they showed that the number of distinct interfaces is a better proxy for evolutionary pressure acting on the hub rather than the number of edges in the PPI network.
+Consistent with this interpretation, hub proteins in the PPI network contain a higher fraction of disease-causing mutations on their solvent exposed surface, as compared to non-hub proteins suggesting that a larger fraction of a hub’s disease-associated mutations could affect its interactions \cite{PMID:17185604}.

-As hub proteins interact with a large number of partners, they tend to be more flexible and conformationally heterogenous than non-hub proteins \cite{PMID:21826754}.
+Hub proteins interact with a large number of partners and tend to be more flexible and conformationally heterogenous than non-hub proteins \cite{PMID:21826754}.
 Furthermore, the number of distinct interfaces in hub proteins is correlated with degrees of conformational heterogeneity \cite{PMID:21826754}.
 To the extent that variants may enable or disable certain conformational states from being visited, such mutations could potentially affect protein complex formation and signaling pathways, and this has not yet been examined very closely.
-As deleterious mutations that affect hubs in networks tend to have a larger effect on the structures of could also have large effect on these networks, such variants could also affect the phenotype of the cell.
-As proteins can utilize different interfaces for different (sets of) interactions, multiple mutations on the same protein can be associated with drastically different diseases based on the interface on which they occur.
+As deleterious mutations that affect hubs in networks tend to have a larger effect on the structures, they would also cause large changes in the PPI network.
+Proteins can utilize different interfaces for different (sets of) interactions, so multiple mutations on the same protein can be associated with drastically different diseases depending on the afflicted interface.
 Such mutations would have different edgetic effects on the protein’s interaction network - by breaking or weakening one of its interactions while the rest of its interactions remain intact - and a large proportion of HGMD and OMIM mutations are predicted to have edgetic effects on the PPI network \cite{PMID:22252508,PMID:25910212}.

-As a mutation typically displays tissue-specific phenotypic effects, an understanding of functional constraints on a protein should also incorporate tissue information.
-While the gene regulatory network is being mapped out in a developmental time point and cell type-dependent fashion by several international consortia (cite ENCODE, REMC), the PPI network is largely treated in a static fashion.
+Ultimately, we want to understand the effects of deleterious variants on the phenotype of the cell.
+However, a mutation typically displays tissue-specific phenotypic effects, hence an understanding of functional constraints on a protein should also incorporate tissue-specific information.
+While the gene regulatory network is being mapped out in a developmental time point and cell type-dependent fashion by several international consortia \cite{PMID:22955616, PMID:25693563} the PPI network is largely treated in a static fashion.
 Recent work has tried to integrate proteome and gene expression profiles with PPI networks to create tissue-specific networks \cite{PMID:23028288}.
-However, these studies typically neglect the protein isoform even though the interactions a protein is involved in is highly dependent on its isoform \cite{PMID:22749401, PMID:22749400}.
-A structural study on the effect of sequence variations on isoform-dependent PPI complexes has not been performed and will improve the prediction of phenotypic effects due to missense mutations.
-However, it is likely that the high costs (both financial as well as in terms of experimental labor) associated with studying isoform-specific assays in various cell types have impeded these types of studies.
+However, these studies typically neglect the protein isoform even though the protein’s interactions are dependent on its isoform \cite{PMID:22749401, PMID:22749400}.
+A structural study on the effect of sequence variations on isoform-dependent PPI complexes has not been performed and would improve the prediction of phenotypic effects due to missense mutations.
+However, it is likely that the high costs in resources associated with studying isoform-specific assays in various cell types have impeded these types of studies.
 We anticipate that isoform-specific protein-protein interaction network annotation will become easier and more accessible in the near future, which will present new opportunities to better annotate such networks.

 Effect of Mutations on Disordered Regions: